Lucifer: Anthroposophy

-In Anton LaVey's The Satanic Bible, Lucifer is one of the four crown princes of hell, particularly that of the East, the 'lord of the air', and is called the bringer of light, the morning star, intellectualism, and enlightenment.

 Freemasonry

 Léo Taxil (1854–1907) claimed that Freemasonry is associated with worshipping Lucifer.
-In what is known as the Taxil hoax, he alleged that leading Freemason Albert Pike had addressed "The 23 Supreme Confederated Councils of the world" (an invention of Taxil), instructing them that Lucifer was God, and was in opposition to the evil god Adonai.
-Taxil promoted a book by Diana Vaughan (actually written by himself, as he later confessed publicly) that purported to reveal a highly secret ruling body called the Palladium, which controlled the organization and had a satanic agenda.
+In what is known as the Taxil hoax, he alleged that leading Freemason Albert Pike had addressed "The 23 Supreme Confederated Councils of the World" (an invention of Taxil), instructing them that Lucifer was God, and was in opposition to the evil god Adonai.
+Taxil promoted a book by Diana Vaughan (actually written by Taxil, as he later confessed publicly) that purported to reveal a highly secret ruling body called the Palladium, which controlled the organization and had a satanic agenda.
 As described by Freemasonry Disclosed in 1897:

 Supporters of Freemasonry assert that, when Albert Pike and other Masonic scholars spoke about the "Luciferian path," or the "energies of Lucifer," they were referring to the Morning Star, the light bearer, the search for light; the very antithesis of dark.
 Pike says in Morals and Dogma, "Lucifer, the Son of the Morning!
 Is it he who bears the Light, and with its splendors intolerable blinds feeble, sensual, or selfish Souls?
 Doubt it not!"
 Much has been made of this quote.

 Taxil's work and Pike's address continue to be quoted by anti-masonic groups.

 In Devil-Worship in France, Arthur Edward Waite compared Taxil's work to today's tabloid journalism, replete with logical and factual inconsistencies.